RatersApp/raters-backend-js/README.md

 # Raters Backend JS

-Welcome to the Raters Backend JS repository!
-This project contains the backend code for the Raters app, implemented using Node.js.
+This project contains a part of the Raters app's backend, specifically focusing on blockchain integration and encryption functionalities, implemented using Node.js.

 ## Table of Contents